- Armament and disarmament

 - Peace and development

-Prior to joining SIPRI, José completed his Master’s thesis focusing on the fragmentation of the women’s movement during peace processes given that previous research had not fully addressed the causal processes embedded in participation of women’s groups in peace processes, and the potential outcomes achieved by their participation.
-He has also worked for a variety of organizations doing research and other programmatic work on human trafficking and gang violence in the USA; mining conflicts in Guatemala, and M&E of education and health projects at UNRWA in Jordan.
+Prior to joining SIPRI, José completed his graduate thesis focusing on the fragmentation of women’s movements during peace processes given that previous research had not fully addressed the causal processes embedded in participation of women’s groups in peace processes, and the potential outcomes achieved by their participation.
+He has also worked for a variety of organisations doing research and other programmatic work on human trafficking and gang violence in the USA, mining conflicts in Guatemala, and M&E of education and health projects in Jordan.

 Gender and conflict, mediation, peace processes